aosolorzano/java-angular-fullstack-microapp/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/.

-### Tutorial details on Medium.com
+### Project details on Medium.com
-You can follow a detailed tutorial with the last changes of the Timer Service application on my [Medium blog](https://aosolorzano.medium.com/jwt-verification-against-amazon-cognito-using-java-quarkus-55f3d22456ae).
+You can follow the last detailed tutorial of the Timer Service application on my [Medium blog](https://aosolorzano.medium.com/jwt-verification-against-amazon-cognito-using-java-quarkus-55f3d22456ae).

 ## Requirements
 1. An AWS account.